Trust Your Pipeline: Automatically Testing an End-to-End Java Application

 How about you?

-Which technical test book do you recommend to read?
+Which technical test book do you recommend reading?